BT-7: Combat experience

+In the battle of Khalkin Gol, in August 1939, General Geogri Zhukov's 500 BT-5s and BT-7s managed to break through the Japanese Sixth Army, demonstrating Tukhachevsky's 'deep operations' tactics.
+It was able to resist artillery fire because of its sloped armor and it also proved to be very effective against the Japanese Type 95 tanks because of its large gun.
+The better Type 97 was not present in significant numbers to make an impact.

+The BT-7 was also used in the Winter War in 1939-1940.
+There, it became apparent that the tank was too lightly armored.

 German infantry and Soviet armoured forces meet along the agreed-upon demarcation line after the 1939 Invasion of Poland.

 In June 1941, at the outset of Barbarossa, the BT-7 was used as the main cavalry tank of the Soviet army.
+The early BT tanks, like the BT-2 and BT-5 couldn't contend with German medium tanks while the BT-7 outclassed the Panzer II and Panzer 38(t) and was comparable to the Panzer III, especially the later BT-7Ms.
+However, in battles, the BT tanks performed much worse than their German counterparts because of their crew's lack of training and poor maintenance.

 Tank losses were high, with over 2,000 BT-7 series tanks lost in the first 12 months on the Eastern Front.
 Hundreds more had been immobilized before the invasion by poor maintenance, and these had to be abandoned as the Soviet forces withdrew eastward.

 The BT-7 continued to be operated by the armored and mechanized forces of the Red Army for almost the entire war, but in greatly-decreased numbers after 1941.

 By 1 November 1942, 32 BT-7 tanks were captured by Romanian forces.
+BT-7 tanks were also captured by Finnish forces, with 53 BT-7Ms being captured by mid-1942.
+18 were converted to BT-42s and a prototype for a BT-43 tank was made using the BT-7M chassis.

 BT-7 series tanks continued in use by the Soviets in the Far East, against Japanese forces which lacked the heavy tanks of their German allies.
 BT-7 tanks were employed against Japanese forces in the Battles of Khalkhin Gol in 1939 and the Manchurian Strategic Offensive Operation in 1945.